-Whatever the reason you had to ask yourself this question, here you will find the explanation as to why solar panels can work through glass.
+Whatever the reason, you had to ask yourself these questions below.
+Here you will find the explanation as to why solar technologies can work through glass.

 Will My Solar Panel Produce Electricity Behind Glass?

-To understand the reasons behind it, we must first learn all the different ways in which a glass can affect the sunlight.
+To understand the reasons behind it, we must first learn all the different ways, range, and design in which glass can affect the sunlight and the product.
 Let’s analyze them!

 Light can be described as a wave, as a particle (photon), or as both, depending on the type of experiment that evaluates it.
 When the ray of light travels from the Sun to the Earth, it has a specific speed and direction.
-If the ray of light reaches another surface, then part of the ray can be reflected back to the air, and part of the ray can be refracted inside the surface.
+If the ray of light reaches another surface, then part of the ray can be reflected back to the air, and another part of the ray can be refracted inside the surface.

 This physical phenomenon occurs according to the Fresnel Law, based on the Snell Law .
 Simply put, these laws establish that when light reaches another media, like water or glass, then part of that light will be reflected and the other part will be refracted inside the surface, but with a different angle and speed.